-Republican senator Collins opposes Trump's pick for EPA
+Republican senator opposes Trump EPA pick over climate

 Since becoming acting administrator, Wheeler has overseen proposals to roll back the Obama-era Clean Power Plan on carbon emissions from power plants, limits on mercury emissions from coal plants, and standards on carbon dioxide emissions from cars and trucks.

-Senator Joe Manchin, a conservative Democrat, voted last year to confirm Wheeler as deputy administrator at the EPA, but voted against him in the procedural vote saying he “hasn’t demonstrated a desire or a will to make any meaningful progress on clean drinking water standards and has rolled back clean air standards.”
+Senator Joe Manchin, a conservative Democrat, who also voted last year to confirm Wheeler as EPA deputy, voted against him in Wednesday’s procedural vote.
+Wheeler “hasn’t demonstrated a desire or a will to make any meaningful progress on clean drinking water standards and has rolled back clean air standards,” he said.

 Manchin, of coal producing West Virginia, said the EPA’s proposed changes to the mercury rule “will only serve to further undermine the status of our coal-based utilities.”